 Old Farm Lane – This road predates the estate by quite some time.
-Presumably named after the Farm that sat on the patch of land behind the old Manor House that used to occupy the site of Lidl.
+Named after the Farm that sat on the patch of land behind the old Manor House that used to occupy the site of Lidl.
 Interestingly, the Farm was listed as the ‘Old Hall’ in the 1880’s and I may have to research this properly at a later date.
 The Farm occupied a large piece of land at the end of Old Farm Lane, roughly about where Havers Road now runs through and stretched from here, across what is now housing (formerly Harmers clothing factory) and all the way down to the railway line.
 The Farm (and Hall) had its own an occupational crossing installed by the L&F Railway, presumably to allow cattle access for grazing in the flood plains now covered over by Anderson’s Meadow.
 It appears that the farm was swept away by time in the 1930’s but traces of the site’s history are still visible in the form of an old flint wall that lead down towards the farm.

 Oxnead Road – Named after the Oxnead Estate, or Oxnead village which was the principle residence of the Paston Family.
 Like a lot of the Paston connections on the estate, this road is connected to Margaret Paston Avenue.